Parasgupta44/DeepVid/README.md

 # Human Activity Recognition using Convolution Neural Networks

 The given repository builds an efficient code for action recognition (humans) using [UCF101](http://crcv.ucf.edu/data/UCF101.php) with the help of [Keras](https://keras.io/).
 Convolution Neural Networks are used for training the dataset.
 Also, accuracies are compared for different pre-trained models trained on [Imagenet](http://www.image-net.org/) dataset.
-Videos can be viewed as a sequences of images(frames), thats why can be processed in ways similar to images.
+Videos can be viewed as a sequences of images(frames), thats why they can be processed in ways similar to images.

 ![alt text](./figs/Box.gif)